Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

-If these pockets get inflamed or infected, this is known as diverticulitis.
+In around three quarters of people with diverticula, there are no symptoms and they cause no harm.
+However, if these pockets get inflamed or infected – typically because of poop becoming trapped in them - this is known as diverticulitis and about 20% of people with diverticula will experience this at some time.
+People with a sudden flare of diverticulitis will suffer from constant abdominal pain, usually in the left lower side, that comes and goes but is usually worse after eating, and gets better after passing gas or stool.
+Other symptoms include constipation or diarrhea, mucus or blood in the stool, and a fever.
 You can become quite ill.
-People with a sudden diverticulitis flare will suffer from tummy pain, usually in the left lower side, that comes and goes but is usually worse after eating and gets better after passing gas or stool.
-Other symptoms include constipation, diarrhea, mucus or blood in the stool, and a fever.

-Your doctor diagnoses diverticulitis after examining you or seen on either a CT scan or a colonoscopy (camera in the rectum).
+Diverticulitis is diagnosed by your doctor after examining you, or from what is seen on either a CT scan or a colonoscopy (a camera placed inside the rectum).

-Occasionally, if you have no relevant symptoms or only mild tummy pain and occasional bleeding from the rectum, diverticulitis may be seen if you have a scan for another reason and is of little significance.
+Occasionally, if you have no relevant symptoms or only mild tummy pain and occasional bleeding from the rectum, diverticula may be seen as an incidental finding if you have a scan for another reason, and this is of little significance.

 Doctor’s advice